-What is a ‘Boston’ Piano? – Designed by Steinway?
+What is a Boston Piano? – Designed by Steinway – Built by Kawai

 Question: I’ve been looking at purchasing a new piano.
 What is the deal with Boston pianos?
 I was told they were Steinway pianos, but I also heard they are built in Japan.
 It is getting a bit confusing!

-Many universities and other institutions purchase a high number of Boston pianos instead of New York or Hamburg Steinway & Sons instruments to fulfill their ‘All Steinway School’ requirements.
+Many universities and other institutions purchase a high number of Boston pianos along with New York or Hamburg Steinway & Sons instruments to fulfill their ‘All Steinway School’ requirements.

-After the introduction of the Boston line of pianos, Steinway & Sons contracted with the Chinese piano builder Pearl River to construct pianos branded under the name of Essex.
-Today, both Boston and Essex pianos are sold around the world linked to the prestige and continued quality of real, New York and Hamburg Steinway & Sons pianos.
+After the introduction of the Boston line of pianos, Steinway & Sons contracted with the Chinese piano builder Pearl River to construct pianos branded under the name of ‘Essex’.
+Today, both Boston and Essex pianos are sold around the world – linked to the prestige and continued quality of genuine, New York and Hamburg Steinway & Sons pianos.

 What About Kawai?

-Kawai factory representatives have made it clear that Kawai refuses to build a piano that is better for a competitor than the ones they put their own family name on.
 We have serviced a countless number of both Kawai and Boston pianos and in our experience, the Kawai pianos boast features that are tough to match – especially in their price point.
-The Millenium III ABS-Carbon action is the center point of their innovation.
-It makes sense that Kawai puts more work into their own pianos.
-No company would willingly OEM a better product for a competing company!
-Boston pianos are built utilizing the same basic framework of similar sized Kawai pianos – minus the innovations that make Kawai pianos so respected.
+The Millennium III ABS-Carbon action is the center point of their innovation.
+It makes sense that Kawai continues to work to advance the art of piano making

 In conclusion.
 There is nothing inherently wrong with a Boston piano.
 Being built by Kawai, there is no doubt that they are good instruments.
-We have had Boston pianos in both our rebuilding facility and our Goshen piano showroom.
-We encourage you to consider this when you are in the market for a new grand or upright piano.
+We have had Boston pianos in both our rebuilding facility for repair work and pre-owned Bostons offered for sale in our piano showroom.
+We encourage you to consider this article when you are in the market for a new grand or upright piano.

 Comments are closed